rparak/ABB-RobotStudio-SortingProductionLine/README.md

 ## Project Description:

 The project focuses on controlling multiple robots using the simulation tool RobotStudio ABB.
-The robot on Table No. 1 will communicate with another robot on Table No. 2 using a conveyor belt.
-The main goal of the project will be to create a sorting production line.
+Robot on table no. 1 communicates with another robot on table no. 2 using a conveyor belt.
+The main goal of the project is to create a simple sorting production line.

 Main challenges of project implementation:
 - object manipulation using an smart gripper (ABB), simple vacuum gripper